+6.11.
 Requirements of consent, prior notice, and acceptance.
 Domestic laws usually require that the grantor should give consent to the transfer of obligations.
 If not provided by law, the contracting parties should include a clause that sets out the requirements of prior consent of the grantor.
 Domestic laws or the contracts may include the obligation for the original investor to serve prior notice to the grantor before transferring any obligation, in order to obtain its consent, or when consent was given in advance.270 For example, a clause may provide that any notice of a transfer of obligations should be sent by the original investor six months before the date of effectiveness and, in the event that the grantor does not answer, the response is deemed to be negative and the obligations shall not be transferred.
 States with decentralised governments may also require the prior approval of the transfer by a central administrative body when the transfer was decided by the local government.
 A mere transfer of certain rights, however, might not necessarily entail such a mechanism.
 For instance, the grantor's right to receive the payment for use of land may be transferred to a different governmental body or a local community without any prior consent of the investor.
 If the investor wants to transfer the tenure rights, on the other hand, this may affect the substance of the contract itself because it is of an essentially personal character.
 Therefore, such a transfer may have the same effect as transferring the whole contract, and the grantor should give prior consent.
 It is also advisable that the parties include a non-assignment clause in the contract that limits or prohibits the transfer of tenure rights, always considering however the effectiveness of such a clause under the applicable domestic law.271

 6.12.
 Legitimate tenure right holders and transfer.
 The transfer of obligations should entail consultation with local communities (see Chapter 3.II).272 Investors and grantors should be aware of existing obligations under domestic and international law, and that the status of various land tenure rights may differ from one jurisdiction to another.
-In some systems, for example, customary tenure right holders may be recognised as legal tenure right holders273 or registered with the relevant land registry.
-In other systems, by contrast, customary tenure may not be legally recognised, and legitimate tenure right holders are not granted legal protection.
-Also, there may exist multiple rights to the same land.
+In some systems, for example, customary tenure right holders may be recognised as legal

-Id., Art.
+270 Id., Art.
 9.2.4 (Advance consent of obligee).

-UPICC, Art.
+271 UPICC, Art.
 9.1.9(2) (Non-assignment clauses).